-We act with Academic Integrity, which means no plagiarism, no cheating, no damaging of other people’s work, and no assisting someone else’s dishonesty.
+- We act with Academic Integrity, which means no plagiarism, no cheating, no damaging of other people’s work, and no assisting someone else’s dishonesty.
 Plagiarism is the act of appropriating and using the ideas, writings, or works of original expressions of another person as your own without giving credit to the person who created it.
 I will follow the university’s procedure for plagiarism and discipline to the highest extent allowable by this procedure, which can include an “F” for this course and the act of plagiarism noted in your academic file.
 Any further offenses entail suspension or expulsion.
-You need to read the libraries’ webpage on proper citation: www.stjohns.campusguides.com/citing

 - You are responsible for everything said in class.
 You are responsible for getting class notes from another student.
 Only after you have received and read those notes can you contact me with further questions about the class.

-We use Electronic Devices responsibly, which means during class time NO cell phones, text messaging, or mp3 players.
-Laptops, e-readers, or tablets may be used, but only for course work applications.
-If you do not use electronic devices responsibly, you will not be able to earn participation points for the class meeting.
-If it continues to be a problem, your overall point total will be reduced according to the severity of your non-engagement.
-Let us use technology for everyone in this class to achieve their best.
+- We do not use any Digital Devices during class time such as cell phones, text messaging, mp3 players, or laptops unless the professor gives clear approval.
+If you do follow this policy, you will not be able to earn participation points for the class meeting.
+If it continues to be a problem, your overall point total will be reduced according to the severity of your lack of engagement.
+ASK PERMISSION IF YOU NEED TO USE A LAPTOP FOR NOTE TAKING.

-We turn in our Assignments promptly as directed by the professor.
+- We turn in our Assignments and Papers promptly as directed by the professor.
 Even if you are absent, you are still responsible for turning in your assignments by the beginning of class or as directed.
-If your assignment is late, your grade for that assignment will be lowered by 10% for each day that it is late.
+If your assignment is late, your grade for that assignment will be lowered at least by 10% for each day that it is late.
 Your grade will be lowered more the later the assignment.

-We attend confidently prepared for all aspects of the course.
-Readings and assignment sheets should be completed before class begins.
-Exams and the Final Cumulative Exam should not be missed.
+- We attend prepared for all Exams and the Final Cumulative Exam and these should not be missed.
 If you cannot make an exam, you must consult me in advance and receive clear approval from me.
-No make-up exams will be given unless you receive clear approval from me beforehand or as allowed by me.
-Since the dates of the exams are clearly communicated to you, it is seriously unlikely that you will receive approval.
+No make-up exams will be given unless you receive clear approval beforehand or as determined by me.
+Since the dates of the exams are clearly communicated to you, it is unlikely that you will receive approval.